LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    Select the video card you want to stream.

-   ..
-Tip:: To find the name of the appropriate values follow these instructions.
+   .. tip:: To find the name of the appropriate values follow these instructions.

       **Linux + VA-API**
          Unlike with `amdvce` and `nvenc`, it doesn't matter if video encoding is done on a different GPU.